alf45tar/PedalinoMini/README.md

   _Select the level of sponsorship which best fit to you.
 Sponsorship starts from $1 per month._

-  >Goal is 12 sponsors in total.
-Starting point is 2 sponsors as of April 5th, 2021.
+  >Goal is 22 sponsors in total.
+Starting point is 12 sponsors as of May 12th, 2021.

 - **Double the stars**